anowacki/Seis.jl/docs/src/manual.md

 `Event`s have the following accessible fields, all of which can be `missing`:

-- `time` is a `Dates.DateTime` giving an absolute date and time in UTC against which a `Trace`'s `b` field (beginning time) is relative.
+- `time` is a `NanoDates.NanoDate` giving an absolute date and time in UTC against which a `Trace`'s `b` field (beginning time) is relative.
   For an earthquake or other source of energy, it should be the origin time of that event.